developer-zebra/developer-zebra-site/src/enterprise-browser/1-7/guide/customize/button/index.md

 ### barFontSize

-Set the default text size to the given value, interpreted as "scaled pixel" units.
+Used to specify the default text size interpreted as "scaled pixel" units.
 This size is adjusted based on the current density and user font size preference.

-Notes:

-* Currently, setting the font size for individual button is not supported.
+If left unspecified, text size will be chosen based on the device default. **Note**: Setting the font size for individual buttons is not supported.
-* If the tag is not mentioned, then the default text size will apply and default font size will be device dependent.

 #### Example

     :::xml